jengalas/pz-adventures-jekyll/_drafts/2026-09-16-acadia-adventures-2026-day-8.md

 You've guessed it: breakfast was oatmeal, banana, and a blueberry muffin split between us, as usual.
 We sat on the porch, also as usual, and it was a much warmer morning than yesterday (although cloudy).
 Originally I had been thinking about going for a carriage road run, but since I did my own thing yesterday, I wanted to spend today hiking somewhere with Rich.
 So I suggested going back to the Somes-Meynell sanctuary to hike the longer loop, beginning at the firehouse, that we hadn't hiked last week.

+There are three or four spots at the firehouse that aren't explicitly marked for hiking the trail, but they're right next to the trailhead and the only signs say "no overnight parking."
+We parked and headed down into the woods.
+As we were entering the woods, I happened to notice, across the road and through the trees, the witness sign for the survey mark [Q 144 RESET](https://thesurveystation.com/surveymarks/pe0287/) that we recovered two years ago.

+This is a serene, peaceful area where it seems very unlikely to encounter many other people.
+We saw only one woman the entire time we were there, and she was walking silently.
+The only noise comes from the road where the southernmost stretch of the trail comes close to it, but the beautiful surroundings are enough to overcome the slight disturbance, and soon you veer away from the road toward the pond, which is much quieter.
+We saw at least six old pine trees with trunks several feet in diameter, and mushrooms aplenty.
+There are boggy areas here and there throughout the preserve and I checked each one closely, hoping to spot some pitcher plants or sundews, but I didn't see any.

+The pond was quiet and beautiful as well.
+I checked along the shore for frogs, but none were around today.
+I think it has just been too dry for much amphibian activity.
+There was what Rich called a "grotto" surrounded by rocks leading into the pond - it didn't occur to me until later, but could this be the spring referred to in the trail's name?

+We finished our loop, taking a very slow walk and many photographs along the way, and enjoying the peace and quiet.

+We were so close to Beech Hill Farm that even though the place is usually so busy, I thought it would be worth checking out.
+And it wasn't really too busy today.
+I was hoping for a blueberry pie, but all they had today was peach (which still would have been great, but if I'm going to buy a pie here, it will be blueberry since we can't get wild blueberry pie at home).
+But I was immediately drawn to the scones in the little bakery case: cardamom rose, to be specific.
+These are two of my favorite flavors so I had to try it.
+And the other scone offering was cheddar, chive, and dill, which appealed to Rich (and me too, but come on, I'm not going to eat two of them)!
+I bought two varieties of tea from Little Red Cup, like I always do (China black and white peony) and somehow avoided the temptation of the spruce syrup caramels.
+The produce looked beyond exceptional, as always.
+The cilantro was the most picture-perfect herb I've ever seen.
+But we restrained ourselves and just bought the scones and tea this time.

 {% include tracklog.html %}

 On our way back to the room, we took a detour (not a short one, since we basically had to drive all the way around the island from Beech Hill) to check out that rock that I thought might have held the benchmark K 21.
 I worked my way up to it, slipping and sliding on the steep, pine needle-covered slope, and immediately I could see that there was no benchmark on the exposed portion of the rock.
 It sure looked like a great rock for a benchmark, though, and it matches the description.
 At least half of the rock is covered with a thick layer of pine needles, so it's possible that the mark is hiding beneath them.
 It would require a trowel or small shovel to clear the rock, and it's a rather precarious spot, so it would have to be done with care.
 But it still might be worth a try.